• Skip to primary navigation

 Where Do I Get the Pattern?

-• Navigate to the free t-shirt pattern download page in my store.
+• Navigate to the free t-shirt pattern page in my store.

 • Enter your name, email and check out.
 (It’s free.)

-• If you enter your email address correctly, you will be emailed a link to the download for your records, you will also be redirected to a thank you page that links to the pdf pattern for download.
+• If you enter your email address correctly, you will be emailed a link to the file for your records.
+You will also be redirected to a thank you page that links to the PDF pattern for you to save.

-• Download the pattern, save it to your PC, and open the pdf document in adobe acrobat. (sometimes the pattern will auto-open, other times you will need to search your downloaded files for the pattern – depends on your device settings.)
-Don’t print from google’s online version of adobe or any other knock-off adobe reader app.
+• Save the pattern to your PC, and open the PDF document in Adobe Acrobat. (sometimes the pattern will auto-open; other times, you will need to search your files for the pattern – it depends on your device settings.)
+Don’t print from Google’s online version of Adobe or any other knock-off Adobe reader app.
 (It will sometimes cause the pattern to print too small or cause other issues.)

 Tips for Sewing with Knits: